Rate Search: Check Today’s Mortgage Rates

 An adjustable-rate mortgage (ARM) is a loan term that starts with a low introductory rate for a fixed period of time that adjusts afterward.

 The most common type of adjustable-rate mortgage is a 5/1 ARM.

-The first number represents the number of years the initial rate is locked in for, in this case 5 years.
+The first number represents the number of years the initial rate is locked in for, in this case, 5 years.
 The second number is the number of years the rate can adjust thereafter.

 Pros and Cons of Adjustable-Rate Mortgages

-- Lower rate than fixed-rate mortgage
+- Lower rate than fixed-rate mortgages

-- Save a lot of money in interest
+- Save a lot of money in interest.

 - Lower monthly mortgage payment

 - Can afford to purchase a more expensive home

 - May have to refinance once the teaser rate expires.